“What’s going on with the nursing home?” I asked Jakob.

 He shook his head.
 “They wouldn’t listen even if we tried.
 The Kings aren’t welcome at Magnolia Hills.”

 “What can I do?”
 I asked.
 I couldn’t move Gran again.
-She’d just gotten settled in, and she seemed to really like Magnolia Hills.
+She’d just gotten settled in, and she really seemed to like Magnolia Hills.

 “Do you have power of attorney over her?”
+Jakob asked.

 “For medical shit too?”